awhited/doberman/README.md

 # doberman
 ## Personal project website for cs1520.
-This is a simple site written in html, css, and javascript whose purpose is to be a personal promotional website.
-It has three sections, home, contact, and credits.
+This is a simple site written in html, css, and javascript.
+It is a personal promotional website for me, Austin Whited.
+It has four sections on one page; home, about me, contact, and credits.
+The website started as a two part project for CS1520 at the University of Pittsburgh in Fall 2016.
+Excellent class by the way.

 ###Home
 Homepage of the website.
 Says my name in fancy JS